^

 • Violet – skin allergic reactions, diarrhea and vomiting.

-• Garlic - irritation of the mucosa of the gastrointestinal tract.
+• Garlic - irritates the gastrointestinal mucosa.

 • Rosehip - pronounced changes in tooth enamel.